codepath/android_guides/Home.md

 # CodePath Android Cliffnotes

 Welcome to the open-source [Codepath](http://thecodepath.com) Android Guides!
 Our goal is to become the **central crowd-sourced resource** for complete and up-to-date Android content and tutorials.
+[Jump down to the notes](https://github.com/thecodepath/android_guides/wiki#structure).

 [![CodePath](http://i.imgur.com/XgxWfyF.png)](http://thecodepath.com)